thomas992/Lux/documentation/README.md

 ## Wording

-The following chapter explains some of the words used in this document with concrete focus on the meaning inside LoLa.
+The following chapter explains some of the words used in this document with concrete focus on the meaning inside Lux.

 ### Statement